manu-p-1/cvrp/README.md

 into its best known solution.

 ### Abstract
+This project was submitted in conjunction with a conference-like research paper.

 *This paper studies the effect of optimized heuristic crossover operations by utilizing a Genetic Algorithm to optimize the Capacitated Vehicle Routing Problem (CVRP) and understand the effect on optimized crossovers on diversity maintenance.
-Best-Route Crossover showed promising results within 10% of the optimal solution on various well-known CVRP datasets.
+Best-Route Crossover showed promising results within 10% of the optimal solution on various well-known CVRP data sets.
 An optimized type of Cycle Crossover exhibited a solution to maintain population diversity and prevent premature convergence.*

 ### Index Terms